keithwhor/nodal/README.md

 Docs are a work in progress, so if you want to just dive in, follow these simple instructions to start hacking away with Nodal. ;)

 Getting started with Nodal is simple.
-Just run `nodal new` and follow the instructions.
+Just run `nodal new` and you'll be guided through the process.
 Nodal will create a project directory for you in your current directory based on your project name.

 Now you can run `nodal s` to start your server, and voila!
 Your index page will be available at `localhost:3000` under default configurations.

 If you want to get set up with some users, proceed with the following:

-1. Make sure you have Postgres installed
+First, Make sure you have Postgres installed

 On OSX, use [Postgres.app](http://postgresapp.com/)

-2. Create a "postgres" superuser with no password if one does not already exist
+Next, create a "postgres" superuser with no password if one does not already exist
 ```
 $ createuser postgres -s
 ```

-3. Open your `app/init.js` file and uncomment the line:
+Open your `app/init.js` file and uncomment the line:
 ```
 // app.useDatabase('main', Nodal.my.Config.db.main);
 ```

-4. Run the following commands:
+Finally, run the following commands:
 ```
 $ nodal db:create
 $ nodal db:prepare